Our rustic wedding venue near St. Louis offers:

 - the new, yet rustic, barn style building, with beautiful textured concrete floors and fabulous cedar wood beams cut from the Haue Valley Farm

 - large patio overlooking the property's three lakes

 - large bar area

 - indoor bathrooms

-- brides dressing area
+- brides and grooms dressing area

 - wheel chair accessibility and parking